 Most filings are available via Nevada’s online business portal, SilverFlume, and will be processed the same day they are filed for no additional charge.
 You do have the option to pay more for expedited processing.

-All entities conducting commercial business in Nevada will need to obtain a state business license.
+From a state business license to industry-specific licenses and permits, you may need several different types of licenses.
+For example, all entities conducting commercial business in Nevada will need to obtain a state business license.
 Depending on your business, different professional licenses might be required by both the city and county where you do business.
 There’s also federal licensing to consider.

 Special permit requirements are in place for businesses working in medical supply or practice, health care, cosmetology, liquor sales, and gaming.
 Check jurisdictional requirements in your area to learn the specifics of what your LLC will need in terms of licensing.

 You’ll need to make sure your LLC has all the licenses and permits it’s required to have by Nevada law.
 Unfortunately, because licensing varies by industry and location and can occur on the federal, state, and local levels, there’s no central place to check to see if you have all the licenses and permits you need.
 You’ll have to do some research.

 If you don’t have the time or inclination to do all this research, or if you just want the peace of mind to know that your business has all the licenses and permits it’s legally required to have, our business license report service can do the work for you.

 It’s important to establish and consider dissolution before you start the dissolution process.
 Additionally, before starting the dissolution process, the members of an LLC should vote to dissolve it.
 For the subsequent steps on how to dissolve your Nevada LLC, please refer to our Nevada business dissolution guide.